The Night of a Thousand Lanterns –

 We are looking companies that could display information of missing children on their products.
 More information and contact: firstname.lastname@example.org

 The Night of a Thousand Lanterns was launched in Budapest in 2011.
 Since then several cities have joined this initiation.
-In 2016 you can find us in 12 places.
 One of our main goals is to be present in other European countries as well.
 Our campaign was awarded in 2013 (CSR Hungary award) and we have won prizes in München, London and Vienna as well.

 You can also follow us on Facebook where we let you know every detail about aur programme.